rasbt/screenlamp/docs/sources/installation.md

 ## Obtaining screenlamp

-You can download the latest version of screenlamp either from [Python's Package Index (PyPI)](https://pypi.python.org/pypi/screenlamp) or select the latest version bundle from the [GitHub repository](https://github.com/psa-lab/screenlamp/releases).
+You can download the latest version of screenlamp from the [GitHub repository](https://github.com/psa-lab/screenlamp/releases):

+[Insert Screenshot]

 ## Setting up your Python environment for screenlamp